AlexanderKott/Funny-Tic-Tac-Toe-Game/index.md

 in our Service at all.

 ## HOW WE USE COLLECTED INFORMATION
-We don't collect any information from user's (player) device.
+We don't collect any information from user's  device.

 ## IN-APP PURCHASES
 The service doesn't have such features.